Ao Tawhiti: February 2011 Christchurch earthquake

-Post-earthquake
+Post-earthquake era (2011–2019)

 Staff at Unlimited were presented with a Christchurch Earthquake Award in 2012 (one of 140 awarded to individuals and organisations nominated by the public) for the evacuation of hundreds of students from the city location, which was surrounded by damaged buildings and rubble, including the damaged façade of the Southern Star building itself.

 Because the schools were situated in the central business district (in what became the "red zone", an area made inaccessible to the public during demolition works) and due to the importance of the city environment to the style of learning and the student community, students at Unlimited and Discovery were significantly displaced.
 Unlimited and Discovery 1 were relocated to the Halswell Residential College campus in Aidanfield.
 Unlimited remained there throughout 2011 and 2012, while Discovery 1 continued to operate from the site.

 In April 2011, singer-songwriter Imogen Heap visited Christchurch to play a benefit show for the school.
 It was her only performance in the country that year, and all proceeds went towards the future costs of rebuilding the school.

-In January 2013, Unlimited relocated to the premises of the former Christchurch Teachers' College in Parkstone Avenue, Ilam, which is now part of the University of Canterbury.
-They were located at the Wairarapa Block of the Dovedale Campus.
+In January 2013, Unlimited relocated to the premises of the former Christchurch Teachers' College in Parkstone Avenue, Ilam, which later became part of the University of Canterbury.
+The school was located at the Wairarapa Block of the Dovedale Campus.
 The move was first announced in 2011 by John Mather (then director) who cited the lack of suitable spaces at the Halswell site.
-Mather retired from the role shortly after, where the school was then co-directed by deputy director Tanja Grzeta and Alastair Wells (formerly a senior lecturer at Auckland University).
+Mather retired from the role shortly after, where the school was then co-directed by Tanja Grzeta and Alastair Wells (formerly a senior lecturer at Auckland University).
+Grzeta left the role after a cancer diagnosis and died in 2015.

-Ao Tawhiti merger
+The Dovedale campus provided the school with on site facilities it didn't have prior.
+This saw a large rise in the participation of sports within the school.
+The school fielded teams in sports neither Unlimited or Discovery had prior.
+Lunchtime summer volleyball in the schools quad became a yearly regular, with students and staff participating.
+"Juniors vs Seniors" and "Students vs Staff" football games became annual events with much of the school participating or watching.